HubRise/website/content/apps/lightspeed-restaurant/en/push-orders.md

 Every item on Lightspeed must have a ref code.
 Orders containing items with incorrect or missing ref codes are rejected by the EPOS.
 For this reason, when sending an order to the EPOS, Lightspeed Restaurant Bridge skips all items without a ref code.

-## Order Status
+### Order Status

 Lightspeed notifies HubRise when an order is received or rejected by sending the statuses `SUCCESS` and `FAILURE`, respectively.

 Additionally, Lightspeed notifies HubRise when an order is ready for pick-up.

-## Payments
+### Payments

-Lightspeed does not support split payments.
-Therefore, when an order contains multiple payments, Lightspeed Restaurant Bridge sends only the first payment of the list, while the others are discarded.
+Zero, one, or multiple payments can be associated with an order.

-The ref code of the payment is used to map the HubRise order to the correct payment method in Lightspeed.
-Lightspeed Restaurant Bridge ignores payments without a ref code.
+Ref codes are used to map each payment in HubRise to the correct payment method in Lightspeed.
+Payments without a ref code are not sent to Lightspeed.

 To find out how to check the payment methods ref codes available in your Lightspeed back office, see [Map Ref Codes](/apps/lightspeed-restaurant/map-ref-codes#payment-methods).

-### Handling Price Differences

 When the total payment amount does not match the total price for the order as calculated by Lightspeed Restaurant, two scenarios might happen: